edgexfoundry/edgex-compose/README.md

 - **docker-compose-portainer.yml**
     Stand-alone compose file for running Portainer which is a  Docker container management tool.
 Visit here https://www.portainer.io/ for more details on Portianer.
     Use `make portainer`and `make portainer-down` to start and stop Portainer.
+This feature has been configured to run only in a rootless docker environment.

 ### Use PostgreSQL as the persistence layer in EdgeX
 - **docker-compose-postgres-no-secty.yml** Contains just the services needed to run in non-secure configuration.
 Includes Postgres, Redis, Device Virtual and MQTT Broker services using a mix of Postgres and Redis as the databases and MQTT as the message bus.